LA9SHA/npvrProxy/README.md

-tvhProxy
+npvrProxy
 ========

-A small flask app to proxy requests between Plex Media Server and Tvheadend.
+A small flask app to proxy requests between Plex Media Server and NextPVR (based off [tvhProxy by jkaberg](https://github.com/jkaberg/tvhProxy)).

 #### tvhProxy configuration
-1. In tvhProxy.py configure options as per your setup.
+1. In npvrProxy.py configure options as per your setup (leave npvrSID blank).
 2. Create a virtual enviroment: ```$ virtualenv venv```
 3. Activate the virtual enviroment: ```$ . venv/bin/activate```
 4. Install the requirements: ```$ pip install -r requirements.txt```
-5. Finally run the app with: ```$ python tvhProxy.py```
+5. Finally run the app with: ```$ python npvrProxy.py```

 #### Virtual host configuration
 1. Add an entry in /etc/hosts file (or whatever your OS uses) on the machine running PMS, remember to change the IP if tvhProxy resides on another server:

     ```
     127.0.0.1	localhost
-    127.0.0.1	tvhproxy
+    127.0.0.1	npvrproxy
     ```

 #### Configure web server (virtual host)